PoliticalGraveyard.com

 Wells, Henry W. — of Illinois.
 Delegate to Illinois state constitutional convention 36th District, 1869-70.
 Burial location unknown.

-Wells, Hezekiah G. (1812-1885) — of Kalamazoo, Kalamazoo County, Mich.
+Wells, Hezekiah Griffith (1812-1885) — also known as Hezekiah G. Wells — of Kalamazoo, Kalamazoo County, Mich.
 Born in Steubenville, Jefferson County, Ohio, June 16, 1812.
-Lawyer; delegate to Michigan state constitutional convention 11th District, 1835; Whig candidate for U.S. Representative from Michigan at-large, 1837, 1838; Presidential Elector for Michigan, 1840; delegate to Michigan state constitutional convention, 1850; delegate to Republican National Convention from Michigan, 1856; Presidential Elector for Michigan, 1860; member of Michigan state board of agriculture, 1871-83; member of Michigan state constitutional commission 4th District, 1873.
+Lawyer; delegate to Michigan state constitutional convention 11th District, 1835; Whig candidate for U.S. Representative from Michigan at-large, 1837, 1838; candidate for Presidential Elector for Michigan; delegate to Michigan state constitutional convention, 1850; delegate to Republican National Convention from Michigan, 1856, 1872 (alternate); candidate for Presidential Elector for Michigan; member of Michigan state board of agriculture, 1871-83; member of Michigan state constitutional commission 4th District, 1873.
 Episcopalian.
-Wells Hall at Michigan State University is named for him.
 Died in Kalamazoo, Kalamazoo County, Mich., April 4, 1885 (age 72 years, 292 days).
 Interment at Mountain Home Cemetery, Kalamazoo, Mich.

 Relatives: Married 1840 to Achsah Strong.

-Wells, Homer Brown — American candidate for Presidential Elector for Mississippi, 1972.
+Wells, Homer Brown — Candidate for Presidential Elector for Mississippi.
 Still living as of 1972.

 Wells, Horatio N. (1807-1858) — of Milwaukee, Milwaukee County, Wis.
 Born in 1807.
 Democrat.
 Wisconsin territory attorney general, 1839-41; mayor of Milwaukee, Wis., 1847-48.
 Died in 1858 (age about 51 years).
 Burial location unknown.